|Duration of Study|

 - Applicable to holders of Diploma in Vocational Education / Diploma of Vocational Education (DVE) (students admitted to DVE in AY2017/18 or before are required to complete prescribed further studies modules).

-Students may choose one of the following Streams so as to enhance their professional knowledge and skills in the respective study area :
+Students may choose one of the following streams in the third semester, subject to their choice, academic performance and availability of places in the stream, so as to enhance their professional knowledge and skills in the respective study area :

 - Western Cuisine (ICI campus)